 Want to get the most out of your performance review?
 Look no further.
 Read on to find how you can improve the effectiveness of those all important performance reviews.

 Performance reviews are a forum for praise and improvement between supervisor and employee.
-In today’s professional society there has been an organizational shift to ongoing performance management.
-Performance reviews aid a number of areas, including: performance; encourage communication; improved connection and team cohesion; employee development and creating a safe, positive work environment.
-As an employee, it is imperative to get the most out of performance review meetings; below is a simple checklist to make sure you’re doing all you can!
+In today’s professional society there has been an organisational shift to ongoing performance management.
+As an employee, it is imperative to get the most out of these meetings; below is a simple checklist to make sure you’re doing all you can!

-Agreeable.
 When in your review, remember to be honest, realistic, objective and specific.
 The meeting is an opportunity to develop a positive working environment.
-You should be updated on organizational goals that impact directly (or indirectly) on your work.
-It should also provide you with guidance on your short term goals and also be a comfortable place to discuss personal development and long term career goals.
-Before concluding the meeting, both parties should review any items that may carry over to the next meeting, which can include: employee goals, challenges, deadlines and key tactics for achievement.
+You should be updated on organisational goals that impact directly (or indirectly) on your work.
+It should also provide you with guidance on your short term goals and also be a comfortable place to discuss long term career goals.
+Before concluding the meeting, both parties should review any items that may carry over to the next meeting, these include: employee goals, challenges, deadlines and key tactics for achievement.

-Ultimately, by the end of the performance review you should be able to answer the question: Where do I go from here?
+By the end of the performance review you should be able to answer the question: